ahmedelazab1220/SpringSecurity/README.md

 #

-# Spring Security.
+## Chapter 2.

-# Agenda
+### Agenda
   - **Intro to Spring Security**
   - **Default Security**

    ![Spring Security](https://github.com/ahmedelazab1220/SpringSecurity/assets/105994948/a749b647-ac8b-47d5-9fa4-9fb26bb145e4)
    ###### Spring Security is a powerful and widely used framework that provides a wide range of features for securing Java applications.
 When combined with Spring Boot, it becomes even easier to implement secure applications quickly and efficiently.
 In this article, we will explore how to get started with Spring Security. you can clone this repository `https://github.com/ahmedelazab1220/SpringSecurity.git` or download zip file to understand me better.

-## default `Spring Security` application -> (name project : DefaultSecurity).

 ##### By default, the Authentication gets enabled for the Application , you can use any web browser or Postman to test.
 Spring Security by default generate security password , you can see this in console log when run application and default username is `user`

  ![generate password](https://github.com/ahmedelazab1220/SpringSecurity/assets/105994948/d796241f-53a2-4cc4-a74d-c6fb5a5a2235)